 Koalas often set up residence in trees around town, often just metres from local houses.
 When walking in the forest tracks it is common to see Wallabies and sometimes Echidnas.
 As is typical in Australian bush there are the odd snakes, harmless when left alone.
 Local stories:

-Wye River was settled in 1885 in a struggle to survive when isolated from towns and roads.
-As piers opened up access, timber milling flourished for a while, then with the opening of the Great Ocean Road, tourism became its lifeblood.
+The town was settled by British colonisers in 1885.
+As piers and ships opened up access, timber milling flourished for a while, then with the opening of the Great Ocean Road, tourism became its lifeblood.
 Local bushman Paddy Harrington epitomised the struggle to live and adapt to the changing times, fleeting wealth and descent into poverty.
 Local stories go into fascinating detail:

 Fires touched Wye periodically over the past century, but none as serious as Christmas day 2015 when fire engulfed the town with 118 houses destroyed and no lives lost.
 The fire increased the resolve of the local community to continue, and now many new upmarket houses have replaced old houses.
 Fewer trees has opened up views and there is a feeling of optimism in town.
 The forest is steadily regenerating and in most places there is little evidence of the fire.
 Local stories: